DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Rubric Structure

-\paragraph{Level 3: Evaluation Elements (40)} Evaluation elements that concretize each detailed criterion into units actually observable in the report.
-One or more elements are mapped under one detailed criterion, and are defined as evaluation units directly corresponding to report content, such as "Inclusion of requested items," "Specification of scope/limitations," and "Specificity of final message."
+For the report-quality dimensions, we further specify criteria and rubric items.
+For the information-verification dimensions, we instead use metric-based measurements at the sub-dimension level; see Appendix~\ref{app:fact-metrics}.

-\paragraph{Level 4: Rubric Factors (130)} Rubric factors corresponding to the fourth level of the rubric are defined to evaluate each evaluation element (Level 3) from two perspectives.
-One element is subdivided into multiple factors from the perspectives of \emph{Coverage (C)} and \emph{Quality (Q)}, and these factors serve as the minimum unit for actual scoring.
+\paragraph{Level 3: Criteria (46)} Criteria operationalize each sub-dimension into evaluation requirements that are directly assessable from the report.
+One or more criteria are defined under each sub-dimension, and each criterion corresponds to a concrete aspect of report content, such as "Inclusion of requested items" and "Specification of scope/limitations."

-Thus, with 7 dimensions, 26 detailed criteria, and 40 elements as the framework, each element is divided into Coverage/Quality factors to constitute a total of 130 specific check items.
-Table~\ref{tab:ev-logical-support-example} shows an example of one element and its corresponding Coverage/Quality factors in the 2.
-Evidence Validity / 2.2 Logical Support dimension.
+\paragraph{Level 4: Rubric Items (101)} Rubric items at the fourth level decompose each criterion (Level 3) into atomic scoring units under two aspects, \emph{Coverage (C)} and \emph{Quality (Q)}.
+Each rubric item is labeled as either (Coverage) or (Quality), and rubric items serve as the minimum unit for scoring.
+Table~\ref{tab:rubric-examples} shows example criteria and their associated rubric items.